Previous Light:

 In September of 1938, with hardly any warning, New England’s worst hurricane caused massive wind gusts and a huge tidal wave to come up the bay, destroying everything in its path.
 Seashells lead up to Prudence Island light

 Three guests had arrived the day before to visit Keeper George Gustavus, his wife Mabel, and their 12-year-old son Edward at the lighthouse.
 They were Martin Thompson, a former Prudence Island Lighthouse keeper, James Lynch, and his wife Ellen.
-The storm came into the bay with such a verocity all of the occupants sought refuge in the second floor of the keeper's dwelling under former Keeper Thompson's recommendations that the structure was sturdy enough to survive the hurricane.
-The former keeper's instincts turned out to be incorrect.
+The storm came into the bay as water levels continued to rise.
+All of the occupants sought refuge in the second floor of the keeper's dwellinge structure, suggested by former Keeper Thompson.

-The massive storm surge raised the water levels so high that huge 17-foot waves crashed into the keeper’s dwelling and caused the structure to break apart, spilling everyone into the turbulent waters.
-Keeper Gustavus was able to make it to safety with the help of a young islander, who saw the keeper had been swept near a flooded cottage about a half mile away from the lighthouse.
-Gustavus learned later that his wife, son, and his guests all perished in the storm.
+However, the massive storm surge raised the water levels so high that huge waves crashed into the keeper’s dwelling and caused the structure to break apart, spilling everyone into the turbulent waters.
+Keeper Gustavus was swept about a half mile away and was able to cling to remains of a flooded cottage, and made it to shore with the help of a young islander.
+He learned later that his wife, son, and his guests all perished in the storm.
 Only the tower survived the hurricane.

 Prudence Island light tower at water level